JSON Web Signature

 Managing Certificates

-It is possible to List and Delete Certificates:
+As described in the API section, it is possible to List and Delete Certificates.